-Security/Parking Services is responsible for the physical security of most County facilities and employees.
-Security also administers the County parking program, which includes enforcement of parking regulations in all County Parking areas.
+Security Services is responsible for the physical security of most County facilities and employees.
+Security Services also administers the County parking program, which includes enforcement of parking regulations in all County parking areas.

-County of Fresno Combining Statement of Net Assets Internal Service Funds June 30, 2011 (amounts expressed in thousands)
+County of Fresno Combining Statement of Net Assets Internal Service Funds June 30, 2012